bpeacock44/AmQUB-Pipeline/01_setup_tutorial.md

 1. 📝 Find or download a text editor on your computer.
 2. 💻 Get your account working and familiarize yourself with how to access files and use the terminal.
 3. 🗂️ Set up your working directory and data.
+4. 💿 Request resources to use to run your analysis.
-4. 📦 Set up and start the AmQUB singularity container.
+5. 📦 Set up and start the AmQUB singularity container.

 &nbsp;